Marcel Lobelle

-Marcel Lobelle (c.
-1893–1967) was a Belgian aeronautical engineer who spent his professional career working in Britain.
+Marcel Jules Odilon Lobelle (March 9 1893 - August 30 1967) was a Belgian aeronautical engineer who spent his professional career working in Britain.

+Early life

-He was born in Kortrijk, Flanders, and fought in the Belgian Army at the start of World War I, with the 1st Regiment of Grenadiers.
+He was born in Kortrijk, Flanders.

+He fought in the Belgian Army at the start of World War I, with the 1st Regiment of Grenadiers.
 He was seriously wounded in the fighting for Tervaete during the Battle of the Yser in October 1914.

+Career

 On being discharged from the army in 1917, he moved to Britain, taking employment with the Tarrant Company, and then Martinsyde, before eventually becoming chief designer at Fairey Aviation.

 Lobelle left Fairey in 1940 and joined the R. Malcolm Company, which became ML Aviation in 1946 (after Noel Mobbs and Lobelle, the managing director and chief designer respectively).
-He died at Wexham Park Hospital on 30 August 1967.
-The death notice stated that he was aged 74 and that he was married to Doris.